pr0g/pr0g.github.io/about.md

 permalink: /about/
 ---

-Tom Hulton-Harrop is a Software Development Manager at AWS.
+Tom Hulton-Harrop is an independent software developer available for freelance and contract roles.

 He's been working in the ~~games~~ software industry for over 10 years and enjoys learning and writing about game development and software engineering.